TestStack/TestStack.Seleno/src/Samples/MusicStore/readme.md

 In Step4 we transform the test in Step3 to generate living documentation out of our UI tests and get even more value out of them.

-You may read about all this on http://www.mehdi-khalili.com/presentations/automated-ui-testing-done-right-at-dddsydney
+You may read about all this [here](http://www.mehdi-khalili.com/presentations/automated-ui-testing-done-right-at-dddsydney)